LucasDelfino92/morrowindsharp/setup.md

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-improved/master/In-game%20Tab.png)

-Here are the options you should look out for, with recommended settings.
+Apart from the recommended settings (as seen on the image), there are a couple of options you should look out for.

 **Options**:
 - [ ] Disable MGE in-game.
 Only recommended for vanilla graphics purists.
-- [ ] Disable MWSE support.
-- [X] Skip opening movie.
-- [ ] Daggerfall combat controls.
-- [ ] Crosshair autohide.
-- [X] Responsive menu caching.
+This disables all advanced graphics settings, including MGE XE's water shader.

 **Morrowind engine settings**:
-- [X] Allow yes to all load errors.
 - [ ] High detail actor shadows (buggy).
-- [ ] Show subtitles.
-- [ ] Show FPS
-- [X] Allow screenshots.
-- [X] Thread loading.
-- [ ] Disable audio.
-- [X] Hit fader.
+These shadows are more detailed than the vanilla shadows, but both suffer frmo the same problem: they are buggy, not particularly pretty, and can be taxing on your framerate.

 ### Graphics tab

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-improved/master/Graphics%20Tab.png)

+Apart from the recommended settings (as seen on the image), there are a couple of options you should look out for.

 **Display**:
-- Select your resolution and refresh rate.
+- You should select your resolution and refresh rate.
-- [X] Windowed mode.
-- [X] Borderless window.
 - Higher **Antialiasing** and **Anisotropic filtering** settings make your game look better, at the cost of framerate.
 I personally set these to **16x**.
 - **VSync** will considerably reduce your framerate, but I recommend setting it to **On** to prevent screen-tearing.

-**Renderer** (note that for these options to appear, the option to disable MGE in-game *must not* be checked):
+**Renderer**:
-- [X] Enable shaders.
-If you find your computer struggles at maintaining a decent framerate, you may want to disable shaders.
+- If you find your computer struggles at maintaining a decent framerate, you may want to uncheck **Enable shaders**.
-- [ ] Display FPS.
 - Higher **Menu UI scaling** settings will scale up the UI.
 If you are playing on high resolutions (1080p and higher) I recommend starting with values at 1,20.
-- [X] Auto FOV.
 - Lower **FPS Limiter** settings will increase the consistency of your framerate.
 I personally set it to **60**.

 ### Distant Land tab